mattermost/mattermost-handbook-1/source/guides/onboarding.md

 ### Day 2
 ------------------------------------------

-8. (New Hire) New Hire has a welcome meeting with an IC.
+8. (New Hire) New Hire has a welcome meeting with an IC outside of their department.

 ### Day 3
 ------------------------------------------

 9. (People Ops) Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs) sharing the [org chart](https://mattermost.bamboohr.com/employees/orgchart.php) and describing how to view other staff members' calendars.
-10. (New Hire) New Hire has a welcome meeting with an IC outside of their department .
+10. (New Hire) New Hire has a welcome meeting with an IC outside of their department.
 11. (Hiring Manager) Hiring Manager introduces New Hire to entire team during the Customer Obsession meeting.